fish-shell/fish-shell/doc_src/language.rst

 Here is a list of some useful commands:

-- :ref:`cd <cmd-cd>`: Change the current directory
+- :doc:`cd <cmds/cd>`: Change the current directory
 - ``ls``: List files and directories
 - ``man``: Display a manual page
 - ``mv``: Move (rename) files
 - ``cp``: Copy files
-- :ref:`open <cmd-open>`: Open files with the default application associated with each filetype
+- :doc:`open <cmds/open>`: Open files with the default application associated with each filetype
 - ``less``: Display the contents of files

 Commands and arguments are separated by the space character ``' '``.
 Every command ends with either a newline (by pressing the return key) or a semicolon ``;``.
 Multiple commands can be written on the same line by separating them with semicolons.